 We are committed to supporting our members in successfully upgrading their membership level and learning more about the membership benefits of joining the CIPD.
 We hold quarterly membership and upgrading events throughout the year.
 During these events we advise you on who can upgrade, CV screening, routes available and costs.
 Attendees also participate in interactive workshops on building CVs and approaching paper, face-to-face and experience assessments.

 With so many events and activities throughout the year our branch ambassadors provide us with valuable support by helping to ensure our events smooth run smoothly.

 We invite our Ambassadors to attend at least two committee meetings per year and welcome them to our branch development day and annual general meeting.
-Our Ambassadors also get the chance to attend CIPD and NAP conferences and events.
+Our Ambassadors also get the chance to attend local, regional and national conferences.

 Becoming an ambassador is a great way to develop new and transferable skills as an individual, form important links within the region, promote good work and raise your professional profile.
-If you would like to apply to become a branch Ambassador, drop us a line and we’ll send you an application form.
+If you would like to apply to become a branch Ambassador, please contact us via: email@example.com.
+You must be a member of the CIPD.